UCL-Biosciences/Auto-Prot/docs/Workflow.md

 - data_type. "prot" = proteomics, this is the default use. "phospho" = phosphoproteomic data.
 This invokes some additional processing steps e.g. filtering to keep only phosphorylation of STY amino acids, other post-translational modifications are removed.
 - normalise_method. "vsn" = variance stabilisation normalisation from the vsn R package, as recommended by Välikangas et al (2018). "sample-median" will normalise by subtracting each sample's median value from all of that sample's protein intensities.
 - df_to_use.
 Which dataset to use in the pipeline.
 Options are raw data ("df_to_use" : "df" NOT REOMMENDED), log2 transformed data ("df_to_use" : "df_log2"), normalised data ("df_to_use" : "df_norm"), or normalised and imputed data ("df_to_use" : "df_imp").
+- species. which species to use when looking up the annotation information for pathway enrichment analysis.
+- protPath. path to protein data
+- metaPath. path to metadata
+- outPath. path to general output directory
+- json_outPath.
+Path to a file (json format) to store some information that is referenced in the html report
+- analyse_full_dataset. whether to analyse the full dataset, which means without filtering any proteins.
+- analyse_subsets. whether to subset the proteins for a specific group.
+Functionality limited at the moment.
+Not recommended.
+- subsets. for

 ## Refs